Keyboard shortcuts

 • minconf defaults to 10 in zcashd (DEFAULT_NOTE_CONFIRMATIONS); zecd defaults to the wallet's configured ZIP-315 policy and clamps explicit values to at least 1.

 • zcashd's LegacyCompat default resolves to FullPrivacy when a Unified Address is involved and AllowFullyTransparent otherwise; zecd's resolves to the configured [spend] privacy_policy.
-The sender-side policies are accepted but collapse onto AllowRevealedRecipients.

 • The zero-valued memo-only output is accepted by both.